Home Expeditions Royal Scotsman Scotland Guide

 Dedicated whisky itineraries — the Classic Whisky Tour in partnership with the Scotch Malt Whisky Society — specifically focus on distillery access, with private behind-the-scenes tours and cask sampling.
 Other itineraries include distillery elements but as one component of a broader programme.
 The 50 malt whiskies available in the bar car are included in the ticket price on all itineraries.
 If whisky is your primary motivation, the dedicated Whisky Tour departures are the right choice.

 Prices quoted are approximate and based on 2026 published fares — they operate on dynamic pricing and vary by season, itinerary, and cabin type.
 Always verify current pricing and availability directly with Belmond or an authorised agent.
-This article contains affiliate links — if you book a private jet through our Villiers link, we may earn a commission.
+This article contains affiliate links — bookings made through our JetLuxe and Plum Guide links may earn a commission at no additional cost to you.